 - Advance notice of events and exhibitions

 - Discount on purchases from the museum shop

 - A programme of lectures, events, and activities throughout the year

 For further information on the Friends, please contact us at firstname.lastname@example.org

 Mon 22 Jan 2018, The Mahabharata as a lens for learning about Hinduism, Dr Brian Black, Department of Politics, Philosophy and Religion, Lancaster University

 Wed 7 February 2018, The Chaldaean art: Mesopotamian astrology and its legacy in the Graeco-Roman world, Dr Kathryn Stevens, Department of Classics and Ancient History, Durham University

-Wed 7 March 2018, Egyptian/Nubian topic related to objects in our Museum Title tbc, Dr Carl Graves, Deputy Director and Development Manager, Egypt Exploration Society
+Wed 7 March 2018, Nubia: what lies beneath, Dr Carl Graves, Deputy Director and Development Manager, Egypt Exploration Society

 Wed 25 April 2018, Annual Dinner

-Wed 2 May 2018, Turkey title tbc, John Norton, previously Lecturer in Turkish Studies, School of Oriental Studies, Durham University
+Wed 2 May 2018, Peeping into the past in Asia Minor, John Norton, previously Lecturer in Turkish Studies, School of Oriental Studies, Durham University

 All lectures commence at 7.30pm and are held in Lecture Room 009, Elvet Hill House, Durham (next door to the Oriental Museum), unless otherwise stated.